Oven Roasted Turkey with Gravy

 So, let’s get started with the recipe!

-• About the turkey: when choosing your holiday turkey, you should plan on 1 to 1 ½ pounds of turkey per person; if you'd like to have leftovers, bump it up to 2 pounds per person.
+• Fresh or Frozen Turkey — When choosing your Thanksgiving turkey, plan on 1 to 1 1/2 pounds per person; if you’d like leftovers, bump it up to 2 pounds per person.

-• Seasoning salt: Use any seasoning mixture you like.
-I prefer Jane's Crazy Mixed-Up Salt.
-Other people swear by Bell's Seasoning or Lawry's Seasoned Salt.
+• Seasoning Salt — Use any seasoning mixture you like.
+I prefer Jane’s Crazy Mixed-Up Salt.
+Other people swear by Bell’s Seasoning or Lawry’s Seasoned Salt.
+Of course, just plain salt and black pepper work well, too.

 How to Cook an Oven Roasted Turkey with Gravy